alis-exchange/terraform-provider-alis/docs/resources/google_spanner_table.md

 - `auto_increment` (Boolean) Indicates if the column is auto-incrementing.
 The column must be of type `INT64` or `FLOAT64`.
+- `computation_ddl` (String) The DDL expression for the computed column.
+This is only applicable to columns where `is_computed` is true.
+The expression must be a valid SQL expression that generates a value for the column.
+Example: `column1 + column2`, or `proto_column.field`.
 - `default_value` (String) The default value of the column.
 The default value must be compatible with the column type.
 For example, a default value of "true" is valid for a `BOOL` or `STRING` column, but not for an `INT64` column.